caltechlibrary/waystation/README.md

 ### `dry_run` (default: `false`)

 Setting the parameter `dry_run` to `true` will cause the action to execute without sending the URL to the Wayback Machine.
-This mainly useful for testing, especially if you want to try different trigger conditions.
+This is mainly useful for testing, especially if you want to try different trigger conditions.

 The [sample workflow file](https://raw.githubusercontent.com/caltechlibrary/waystation/main/sample-workflow.yml) (shown [above](#add-the-workflow-file-to-your-repository)) includes a `dry_run` parameter checkbox when invoked manually.
 You can use that to set the value on an individual per-run basis.
 To change the default value (for example, when experimenting with different trigger conditions), you can do so by changing the `false` to `true` in the last line of the sample workflow.
 That is, change the last line from